2020 Maine Playwrights Festival

 Playwright-in-residence reading: a staged-reading of work from 2020 Playwright-in-residence John Cariani.
-Date and location TBA.
+Postponed: new dates will be announced soon.

 High School Playwriting Project: showcase presentation of short plays written by students from Morse and Gorham high schools who took part in this year’s MPF High School Playwriting workshops.
 Performed at the Studio Theater at Portland Stage (25 Forest Avenue).

 2020 Featured Plays